 Immigration courts will function partly and take up some matters of US citizens and legal residents that are financed by customer fees.
 Matters such as political asylum and non-emergency deportation cases could be delayed.
 There are already numerous asylum cases pending in the courts and this delay could further worsen the backlog situations in the courts.

-Currently, majority of the agencies are providing limited services with bare minimum employees.
-The situation could turn bad, if the Congress further delays in passing the financial bill.
+Currently, the majority of the agencies are providing limited services with bare minimum employees.
+The situation could turn bad if Congress further delays in passing the financial bill.
 USCIS will continue to provide its majority of the services, as they are not entirely dependent on the government for funding.
 On the other hand, DOL which depends on the government for appropriations will not be functioning until it gets its funds.